jmajam/hans-and-justin-lightroom/docs/customization.md

    * I've decreased mine to keep that "hazy" feel.

 ## Conclusion
-There are many other ways to make a picture more sentimental.
+Warm photos are great for showing off themes of passion and affection and there exist multiple ways to achieve similar effects.
 Not every photo will be edited exactly the same.
-Some require different levels of balance between light and dark colours, depending on how the original photo was captured.
-It will take some playing around, but practice makes perfect, and it’s always good to have an ideal photo for reference.
-Warm photos are great for showing off themes of passion and affection.
+In fact, some require different levels of balance between light and dark colours, depending on how the original photo was captured.
+It will take some playing around, but practice makes perfect, and your talent as a photo editors only improves from here on.